 Diocesan Convention is held every November (generally the first Friday and Saturday of the month, though actual dates can always be found on the diocesan website) and your presence at Convention will ensure that members of our diocese will come to know who you are and how they can support you in your journey.
 Convention is also one of the opportunities you have to get to know others in our diocese and how your skills for ministry can best serve their needs.
 In other words, it's another way to discern your vocation.
-At Convention, you will be expected to assist with registration and in other duties, sit with the other postulants and candidates and attend the bishops' lunch for you.
+At Convention, you will be expected to assist with registration and in other duties, sit with the other postulants and candidates and attend the Bishop's lunch for you.
 Your presence is required throughout the entire Convention.

-B. Serve as Bishops' Chaplain
+B. Serve as Bishop's Chaplain

-You will be scheduled to serve occasionally as a chaplain to one of our bishops, who make regular visitations to parishes throughout the diocese (usually on Sundays, though some take place on Saturdays).
-A copy of the rota for bishops' chaplains and instructions for each visitation will be sent to you as soon as the schedule is confirmed.
-As the bishop's chaplain, you will serve with him or her at the altar of the parish where you are visiting, speak with and listen to the members of that congregation, and observe the different ways in which various congregations operate throughout our diocese.
-You are required to take notes at any parish meeting the bishop attends that day and send a typed copy to the bishop's office.
-Visitations with a bishop are an excellent opportunity for you to get to know the diocese and the bishops better!
+You may be scheduled to serve occasionally as a chaplain to Bishop Julias, who makes regular visitations to parishes throughout the diocese (usually on Sundays, though some take place on Saturdays).
+A copy of the rota for the Bishop's chaplains and instructions for each visitation will be sent to you as soon as the schedule is confirmed.
+As the Bishop's chaplain, you will serve with her at the altar of the parish where you are visiting, speak with and listen to the members of that congregation, and observe the different ways in which various congregations operate throughout our diocese.
+You will also take notes at any parish meeting the Bishop attends that day and send a typed copy to the Bishop's office.
+Visitations with a bishop are an excellent opportunity for you to get to know the diocese and the Bishop better!